-With over 51,000 members and a knowledge business that spans the globe, we are the UK’s professional body for chemical scientists, supporting and representing our members and bringing together chemical scientists from all over the world.
+With more than 51,000 members and an international publishing and knowledge business we are the UK’s professional body for chemical scientists, supporting and representing our members and bringing together chemical scientists from all over the world.

 A not-for-profit organisation with a heritage that spans 170 years, we have an ambitious international vision for the future.
 Around the world, we invest in educating future generations of scientists.
 We raise and maintain standards.
 We partner with industry and academia, promoting collaboration and innovation.
 We advise governments on policy.
 And we promote the talent, information and ideas that lead to great advances in science.